 Living with or caring for someone with bipolar disorder

-If you’re caring for someone with bipolar disorder, you may feel at a loss.
+You may feel at a loss if you're caring for someone with bipolar disorder.
 Finding a support group and talking to other people in a similar situation might help.

 Want to know more?